Maddox-zephyr/starlink_fix/docs/gps_loss_alerting_setup.md

 ## Signalk configuration

+To add the signalk-starlink plugin to your signalk, login to signalk (top right hand three horizontal lines, then click on Appstore, then Available.
+You will find the plugin here.

+Next step is to configure the signalk-starlink plugin by going to Server, then Plugin Config, and look for Starlink.
+You will want to enable it, then check the option for "Use Starlink as a GPS source (requires enabling access on local network)."

+Restart signalk, and then using the Data Browser for siganlk, look for the path navigation.position.
+You probably have multiple of these, but one should have signalk-starlink in the far right Source column.

 Add the Starlink plugin into Signalk and configure Signalk to pull location data from Starlink, and to output it.